StanfordVL/OmniGibson/docs/getting_started/installation.md

             </div>

-            ??? note "Nightly build"
+            !!! note "Nightly build"

                 The main branch contains the stable version of **`OmniGibson`**.
 For our latest developed (yet not fully tested) features and bug fixes, please clone from the `og-develop` branch.

-        4. Run the installation script to install Isaac Sim as well as **`OmniGibson`** dataset and assets:
+        4. Run the installation script to hook the environment up to Isaac Sim as well as **`OmniGibson`** dataset and assets:

             ```shell
             python -m omnigibson.install --launcher-install
             ```

-            ??? note "What does this do?"
+            !!! note "What does this do?"

                 When you install OmniGibson this way, it will modify your conda environment setup to hook it up to the launcher-installed Isaac Sim.